Meet Our Team

 Ophthalmology

-Dr. Penelope Buechner, DVM
+Dr. Penelope Buechner, DVM, DAVCO

 Dr. Buechner has a true passion for veterinary ophthalmology, finding immense joy in working with her patients and their owners.
 She takes great pride in excellent client communication, top-tier patient care, and utilizing fear-free methodologies to ensure a comfortable experience for every animal.
 With expertise in a wide range of surgical options, she finds nothing more rewarding than restoring vision to a once-blind pet.